With an eye-catching exterior and compact dimensions, the Nissan Juke is designed to play up the sport in SUV.

 Despite having less power than all of those cars, the Ti is at the top end of the price bracket.

-If you are seeking a more accurate idea of pricing, try using the official Nissan Juke configurator to build and get an idea of pricing of one in your own specifications.
+Each of the variants come with different options and inclusions.
+If you are seeking a more accurate idea of pricing, try using the official Nissan Juke configurator to build and price one in your own specifications.
 Additionally, keep a look out for any deals that Nissan may have running on their offers page.